 Our staff is comprised of professionals whose collective experience in publishing, editing, journalism, design, and marketing set the stage behind our growing list of fiction and nonfiction titles.

-Sheri Williams has worked in the publishing industry for over 20 years.
+Sheri Williams has worked in the publishing industry for over 25 years.
 A former literary agent, Williams began her publishing career working as a freelance assistant to an Oregon agency.
 She has held a number of positions including writer, editor, copy editor, copywriter, proofreader, reviewer and research specialist for many online and print media including Harcourt.
 She has created strong connections in both the publishing and entertainment industries.
+Sheri received the Most Innovative Publishing Businesswoman (South-Central USA) Award in 2020.
 Her educational background is Journalism, Creative Writing, Business Administration, and Criminal Justice.
-Williams is a founding faculty member of the Pitch Me!
-Workshops for fiction and nonfiction writers and owner of Criminal Justice Professionals, an online group with more than 65,000 members.
-Sheri is also a Benefits and Training Consultant with AmeriPlan®, the nation’s leading discount healthcare benefits company, where she is able to apply her passion for helping others.
-She is a mom to four grown children (and three grandchildren) and a number of four-legged dependents.
+She’s not ashamed to admit she’s addicted to coffee, true crime, and horror.
+She’s also an arts and crafting freak when she’s not working on any one of her WIPs or binging a series on Netflix.
+She is a mom to four grown children (Granny to 6.5 grandchildren) and a couple of four-legged dependents.

 With over ten years’ experience in editing, Kimberly Coghlan is a veracious editor who knows how to make every word count.
 Kimberly has worked as an editor for several publishing companies, and she owns a small writing company in Mississippi.
 Before opening her own company, Kimberly worked in secondary education as an English teacher.
 She has a BS in English Education and an MA in English.
 She still teaches writing courses at her local community college.
 Kimberly lives in Mississippi with her husband Craig, daughter Riley, and two furry children, Rookie (a Miniature Schnauzer) and Rebel (a Boxer).